-In 1908 a new fog station was built, with two large trumpets on top of the building, and an additional cottage alongside providing accommodation for an extra keeper.
+In 1908 a new fog station was built, housing two large trumpets on top of the building.
+An additional cottage was built alongside providing accommodation for an extra keeper.

-The siren foghorn used compressed air powered by a 15hp engine and gave two blasts in quick succession every two minutes.
+The siren foghorn used compressed air powered by a 15hp engine giving two blasts in quick succession every two minutes.

-Three lighthouse keepers were required to man the lighthouse, and they lived with their families in the cottages either side of the lighthouse, and alongside the fog signal.
+Three lighthouse keepers were required to man Flatholm Lighthouse.
+They lived with their families in the cottages either side of the lighthouse, and alongside the fog signal.

-In 1929 the lighthouse was converted to rock station status so the families were rehoused on the mainland, probably near Swansea.
+In 1929 the lighthouse was converted to rock station status, and the families were rehoused on the mainland, probably near Swansea.
 A fourth regular keeper was appointed, enabling the keepers to work two months on-duty followed by one month ashore.

 The lighthouse had been flanked by two wing cottages and several other buildings.
-Following the change to rock status, these were demolished favouring more basic accommodation for up to three keepers, with further facilities available alongside the fog signal.
+Following the change to rock status, these were demolished.
+More basic accommodation for up to three keepers was used, with further facilities available alongside the fog signal.

-During the Second World War, from spring 1941 until the following year the island was fortified, and over 350 soldiers were stationed on Flat Holm.
+During the Second World War, from spring 1941 until the following year the island was fortified.
+Over 350 soldiers were stationed on Flatholm.
 A narrow-gauge railway transported ammunition and provisions across the island.

 In the centre of the island, a radar platform was installed.
 The old Victorian barracks and a ward of the former cholera hospital were used as facilities for the soldiers.

-The island became non-operational again in 1944, and the following years most of the equipment was removed from the island by German prisoners of war.
+The island became non-operational again in 1944.
+The following years most of the equipment was removed from the island by German prisoners of war.

 The lighthouse was electrified in 1969, replacing the petroleum vapour burner.
 Its character changed to 3 white flashes every 10 seconds.
 The light was converted to solar power in 1997.

-It is recorded that during World War 2 the foghorn signal was one long and one short blast every 1½ minutes, and in 1971 the signal was sounding three blasts every 30 seconds.
+During World War 2 the foghorn signal sounded one long and one short blast every 1½ minutes.
+In 1971 the signal was sounding three blasts every 30 seconds.

-With help from the Prince’s Trust, volunteers from the Flat Holm Society later restored the foghorns and engines, which had fallen into disrepair.
-The station was officially reopened by the Welsh Secretary and Welsh Assembly First Secretary in 2000 when the foghorn sounded for the first time since it has been silenced in 1988.
+With help from the Prince’s Trust, volunteers from the Flat Holm Society later restored the foghorns and engines.
+By this time they had fallen into disrepair.
+The station was officially reopened by the Welsh Secretary and Welsh Assembly First Secretary in 2000.
+The foghorn sounded for the first time since it has been silenced in 1988.